LEEYJ1021/structural-signal-irrelevance/README.md

 2. **Every "cutoff" or date threshold is derived from the data at run time**, never hard-coded, so a re-extract of the underlying panel cannot silently invalidate downstream thresholds.
 3. **Information leakage is checked, not assumed away.** All train/test splits are customer-grouped, and every repeated-split loop verifies (and logs) that no customer appears in both the train and test partitions of any single split.
 4. **Sample-exclusion rules are pre-specified and logged**, not applied ad hoc.
-5. **Null results are reported with the same rigor as positive ones — and are not conflated with confirmed nulls unless a formal equivalence test says so.** Every non-significant central result in this repository is accompanied by (a) a pre-registered power simulation establishing what effect sizes the sample could and could not have detected, and (b), where central to the argument, a TOST equivalence test establishing whether the absence of an effect can be formally bounded.
+5. **Null results are reported with the same rigor as positive ones — and are not conflated with confirmed nulls unless a formal equivalence test says so.** Every non-significant central result in this repository is accompanied by (a) a pre-registered power simulation establishing what effect sizes the sample could and could not have detected, and (b), where central to the argument, a TOST equivalence test establishing whether the absence of an effect can be formally bounded (Figure 9).
-6. **A single quantitative point estimate is never taken at face value when a structural artifact could inflate it.** Where an outcome construction shares a mechanical term with a predictor (§2.4), the mechanical component is explicitly isolated and the conclusion is re-anchored on an artifact-free alternative outcome.
+6. **A single quantitative point estimate is never taken at face value when a structural artifact could inflate it.** Where an outcome construction shares a mechanical term with a predictor (§2.4), the mechanical component is explicitly isolated and the conclusion is re-anchored on an artifact-free alternative outcome (Figure 7).
-7. **Sensitivity statistics are checked for numerical stability before being reported as evidence.** A large-looking robustness statistic (Oster's delta) computed in a numerically unstable regime is reported transparently but is not used to support a robustness claim (§6).
+7. **Sensitivity statistics are checked for numerical stability before being reported as evidence.** A large-looking robustness statistic (Oster's delta) computed in a numerically unstable regime is reported transparently but is not used to support a robustness claim (§6, §11.7).

 ---